Krusty the Clown (The Simpsons episode)

 "Krusty the Clown" is the eighth episode of the thirtieth season of the American animated television series The Simpsons, and the 647th episode overall.
+The episode is directed by Matthew Faughnan and written by Ryan Koh.
 It aired in the United States on Fox on November 25, 2018.

+In this episode, Homer becomes a television recapper while Krusty hides with a circus after he attacks Homer for giving a bad review.
+Maggie Simpson does not appear in the episode.
+Billy Eichner and Peter Serafinowicz guest starred.
+The episode received mixed reviews.

 Plot

 When the school newspaper starts losing money, Principal Skinner appoints a new editor who demotes Lisa to TV recapper.
 She soon realizes Homer has a talent for summarizing shows and gives him the job.
-Homer is successful, but his bad reviews of Krusty the Clown's TV show causes Krusty to become enraged, and he tries to run Homer off the road.
+Homer is successful, but his bad reviews of Krusty the Clown's TV show cause Krusty to become enraged, and he tries to run Homer off the road.
 With Bart's help, Krusty hides out in a low-budget circus, where he finds happiness as a traditional clown.
 When the circus goes bankrupt, Krusty bails them out, but is ostracized by the circus people as a TV clown.
 He returns to TV after being acquitted by a Homer-hostile jury.

 Homer's constant recapping causes friction in his marriage and he quits.
 A TV executive tries to keep Homer on the job, explaining that many of the shows out there don't really exist, but the networks promote them just for the buzz.
 Homer and Lisa expose the fraud in the school paper, but the article is cancelled and replaced by clickbait.

+Production

+In September 2018, it was reported that Billy Eichner would guest star in an upcoming episode.
+Promotional material featuring Eichner was released in November 2018 with a report that Peter Serafinowicz would guest star in the same episode.